 Phone (02) 6360 4040

 Not a huge park but one with Victorian grandeur and great beauty, a walk around Cook Park is always a pleasure.
 You’ll find beautiful trees, a pond and some play equipment, plus a rotunda where bands can be heard.

 Cook Park is on Summer Street at the western end.
-Read more on the Cook Park Heritage Walk brochure which you can pick up at Orange Visitor Centre on find here online.
+Read more on the Cook Park Heritage Walk brochure which you can pick up at Orange Visitor Centre.

 There also a charming cafe, the Lakehouse, which is open at weekends, and more often in summer, though usually closed for two months in winter.
-Check times on the Lakehouse Facebook page here.
+(Latest news, it may not be open at all…. disaster!)